Digital Literacy and Learning @ MPS

 - And more

-Alicia attended Marymount Manhattan College (BA Sociology, Business Management) and Seton Hall University (MA Education Leadership, Management, and Policy) and has been in this position since 2010.
-She has presented at dozens of regional and national conferences, founded #NJED on Twitter, and is a Google for Education Certified Educator (Levels 1 and 2) and Trainer.
+Alicia attended Marymount Manhattan College (BA Sociology, Business Management) and is currently completing her school/ district administrator internship through Seton Hall University (MA Education Leadership, Management, and Policy).
+She has been in this position since 2010, presented at dozens of regional and national conferences, founded #NJED on Twitter, and is a Google for Education Certified Educator (Levels 1 and 2) and Trainer.

 Lauren attended Delaware Valley College (BS Business, Information Technology and Computer Education K-12) and Wilmington University (MA School Counseling) and started with the district in 2008 as the high school technology teacher.
 With an extensive background in educational technology, she joined Millville's Ed.
 Tech.
 Department in 2014.
 Lauren is also a Google for Education Certified Educator (Levels 1 and 2) and Trainer.